duke-malaria-collaboratory/DiscovR/_episodes/03-r-data-cleaning.md

 Error in `mutate()`:
 !
 Problem while computing `country = case_when(country == "Viet Nam" ~
-  "Vietnam", .default = country)`. ℹ The error occurred in group 1: country = "Aceh".
+  "Vietnam", .default = country)`.
 Caused by error in `case_when()`:
 !
 Case 2 (`country == "Viet Nam" ~ "Vietnam"`) must be a two-sided
   formula, not a character vector.